fdeberna/KL_divergence_brains/README.md

 # Brains, Weighted Distributions, and KL-Divergence

-This notebook presents an analytical and numerical second-order approximation of the KL-divergence for weighted distributions.
 For a full discussion, [see my post on Medium.](https://medium.com/the-quantastic-journal/the-kullback-leibler-divergence-for-weighted-density-functions-f6672874d519)

 ## Motivation